New to the TEAL website!

-Every couple of weeks of the school term in Victoria, the TEAL website will feature a Rad resource.
+Every couple of weeks of the school term in Victoria, the TEAL website will feature a new Rad resource.
 It might be an interesting academic article, a website or a game that you can use in the classroom.
 Scroll down to see the resources.

 Rad Resource #6

 “We all have a role to play when it comes to reconciliation, and in playing our part we collectively build relationships and communities that value Aboriginal and Torres Strait Islander (TSI) peoples, histories, cultures, and futures.” (https://www.reconciliation.org.au/national-reconciliation-week)

 Many new arrival students – not surprisingly – will not know that Aboriginal and TSI peoples have been in Australia for between 50,000 and 120,000 years.
 The Indigenous History Special from Behind The News could help teachers introduce their intermediate (and above) EAL students to a key historical event, the Freedom Ride in the 1960s.
 (Note, the video link in the resource does not work in Chrome.)

 VicTESOL and the Virtual New Arrivals Program (VNAP) presented a fantastic professional learning event earlier this month: Learning from Home: Supporting EAL students remotely